Towards Optimal Environmental Policies: Policy Learning under Arbitrary Bipartite Network Interference: Introduction

 \subsection{Related Work}

 The literature on causal analysis under BNI is relatively sparse.
-Here we highlight primary works in the field and related works in non-BNI settings.
-The causal BNI literature began with \cite{zigler2018bipartite}, introducing estimators for causal effects under partial interference, adapting standard inverse probability weighted estimators to this simplified setting.
-The BNI literature expanded to accommodate more general causal estimands under experimental \citep{PougetAbadieNeurips2019,doudchenko2020causal} and observational settings \citep{zigler2018bipartite, Zigler2020,chen2024environmental}, including average and heterogeneous treatment effects.
+Here, we highlight primary works in BNI, non-BNI, and spatial settings.
+The causal BNI literature began with \cite{Zigler2021}, introducing estimators for causal effects under partial interference, adapting standard inverse probability weighted estimators to this simplified setting.
+The BNI literature expanded to accommodate more general causal estimands under experimental \citep{PougetAbadieNeurips2019,doudchenko2020causal} and observational settings \citep{Zigler2021, Zigler2020,chen2024environmental}, including average and heterogeneous treatment effects.
 More recent work considers the estimation of causal effects from longitudinal data \citep{chen2024differenceindifferences,song2024bipartite}.
 To the best of our knowledge, no work has considered the problem of policy learning in the context of BNI.
-The closest related works consider policy learning under interference in non-BNI settings \citep{zhang2024individualized, suModelingEstimation, viviano2024policy, viviano2020policy2}.
-Other works have considered policy learning problems under safety or budget constraints, but operate under non-BNI settings \citep{qiu2022individualized,Labersafety18,qi2024jrssb}.
-It is worth noting that with some work, one can use plug in estimates from currently established work on causal estimation \citep{zigler2018bipartite,doudchenko2020causal} in order to estimate treatment effects and optimal policy strategies under BNI.
-However, those methods are either not developed for observational studies, unable to rigorously accommodate arbitrary interference, and/or lack double-robustness properties for targeted policy recommendations.
+The closest related works consider policy learning under interference in non-BNI settings \citep{suModelingEstimation,viviano2020policy2, viviano2024policy, zhang2024individualized}.